kdalkafoukis/quantum_computing/generate_mixed_state_README.md

 The array can represent an array with the first qubits being the position qubits coming from the number of elements and the position bits in the array and the rest qubits being are the value of the number.

-It could solve the same problem for sets by removing position qubits.
+It can solve the same problem for sets by not calculating position qubits.
-The

 It's state preparation for problems such as searching problems, finding the minimum and many other problems and subproblems.